THE FIRST WORLD WAR

 Charles was entitled to the 1914/15 Star and the British War and Victory Medals, all of which were sent to his mother at Benniworth.
 A number of Charles’ personal possessions were also returned home and these comprised: letters; photos; disc; religious book; belt and key; purse containing one coin; cap badge; tobacco tin; two notebooks; cards; knife; ring; two pencils; bracelet.
 These items, and a commemorative scroll received by Charles’ mother during July 1920, were all that was left to mark Charles Grundy’s service to God, King and Country during the Great War…………….

 The Roll of Honour in St Martin’s Church lists a John E. Simons as having died in 1917.
 Research suggests that the listed man was quite probably John Edward Simons, who was born at Stickney in Lincolnshire.
-There appears to be no family connection to South Willingham and the only reference to John Simons having any ties to the village is the statement on his Attestation Form under ‘place of residence’ as ‘South Willingham Lincoln’.
+It appears there may be a family connection to South Willingham with John’s aunt and uncle living in the village; certainly John Simons gives his ‘place of residence’ as ‘South Willingham Lincoln’ on his Attestation Form.

 But John Simons had yet to meet his end and was transferred to the 2/6th Battalion of the North Staffordshire Regiment (No. 40892) on 23 August 1917.
 Unfortunately, those records that do remain are not entirely legible but it seems that he became a casualty during 1917 as he was admitted to a Field Ambulance Station in France on 23 October as a ‘casualty in the field’.